diegomarquez/game-builder/README.md

     - Add gb.js error to error page
     - path-renderer.js

-- Do not generate transformation matrix
-    - colliders
+- Refactor debug debug draw in colliders
-    - game-object-debug-draw

 - Consider root as a stand alone object, so that gb does not have to load game-object during initialization
 - Add alpha to matrix_3x3.js
 - Move repeated code from every main.js into game.js

+- Update main.js template in generator
+- Update renderer.js template in generator

 - Shared Renderers and components.
 Share logic which does not need to keep state.
 - Different renderers on different viewports

-- Update main.js template in generator
-- Update renderer.js template in generator

 - Try out examples, Build docs, tag, deploy website